dobromir-hristov/vuecommunity/docs/guide/ecosystem/documentation.md

 ### JSDoc Vuejs

-This outputs a neat web document after extracting the doc from your component.
+This writes an html page by extracting the JSDoc from your component.
 Internally, it runs on JSDoc3.
 It supports 4 different output formats:

 - Default: made by Kocal author of jsdoc-vuejs
 - [Docstrap](https://github.com/docstrap/docstrap)